Cloud Computing Connection Profiles

 Config File Path

-(Configuration File) Defines the path to the Control-M/Agent configuration file that contains authentication information, in the following format:
+(Configuration File) Defines the path to the configuration file that contains authentication information.
+This file is stored on the Control-M/Agent.

 Profile

-(Configuration File) Defines the name of a specific section in the configuration file, for example, DEFAULT and PROFILE2 in the code sample above.
+(Configuration File) Defines the name of a specific section in the configuration file, such as DEFAULT and PROFILE2 in the Configuration File code sample.

 Connection Timeout

-Determines the number of seconds to wait after Control-M initiates a connection request to OCI VM before a timeout occurs.
+Determines the number of seconds to wait after Control-M initiates a connection request before a timeout occurs.

 Default: 20